 In September 2017 Daniel, alongside his partner – marine conservationist Emily Cunningham, headed to the Azores.
 This Portuguese archipelago is located in wild seas of the central Atlantic and is famed for its incredible diversity and abundance of marine life.

 The purpose of this expedition was twofold.
-Firstly to collect fresh tissue samples from the Yellowmouth Barracuda, Sphyraena viridensis, to extend the study of their genetic population structure that forms a key feature of Daniel’s PhD research.
+Firstly to collect fresh tissue samples from the Yellowmouth Barracuda, Sphyraena viridensis, to extend the study of their genetic population structure that formed a key feature of Daniel’s PhD research.
 The second objective was to establish an enduring collaboration with fellow scientists on the island of Faial whom were studying local populations of the principal species of Daniel’s PhD research – Bottlenose Dolphins, Tursiops truncatus.

 Daniel and Emily first visited the island of Terceira where they were kindly hosted by the University of the Azores and Prof. João Pedro Barreiros.
 During this time numerous successful spearfishing trips were made into the surrounding marine environment.
 Additional samples were gathered by working with local fishermen and even collected from supermarkets!